Army Security Agency Insignia

 During my early years, after receiving a draft notice, I ended up volunteering for four years in the Army Security Agency.
 A year in tech school at Fort Devins in Massachusetts was followed with three years in Okinawa and Thailand.
 In both places my responsibilities involved gathering electronic intelligence from Vietnam, Korea, and China.
 Many long boring hours were spent in front of a bank of equipment, yet I was not walking through the jungle carrying an M-16.
 Life was comparatively good!

-My first overseas assignment was at Torri Station, Okinawa, which was adjacent to the village of Yomitan.
+My first overseas assignment was at Torri Station in Okinawa, which was adjacent to the village of Yomitan.
 One lazy Saturday afternoon, several of us were playing softball, and after a well hit ball, I decided to stretch it into a double.
 While sliding into second base, I heard a loud crack.
 There just happened to be a small stick firmly placed in the ground to secure the base.
 The noise I heard came from my ankle, which I managed to break in three places.
 It never correctly healed, and even now I have a difficult time walking down hill without a noticeable limp.
 Therefore, even though I can be “technically labeled” a disabled veteran, my experiences are entirely different from the many thousands who faced unimaginable sacrifices and dangers.
-An ironic sidebar is that my “home” so many years ago in Sobe at Torri Station was only a short drive from my home while working at Kubasaki High School a few years ago.
+An ironic sidebar is that my “home” so many years ago in Sobe at Torri Station was only a short drive from my home while I was later working at Kubasaki High School severalyears ago.

 In many ways returning to Kubasaki was like completing a life circle.
 My first nine college credits were actually taken within the very walls where my classroom was located.
 There were many evenings when I would drive down after work from Torri to Kubasaki in my Ford Ranchero on the right hand side of the road and attend classes in Japanese, and U.S. History.
 I also saw James Brown in the school gym after class one night.
 Kubasaki has many fond memories for me both as a student and later as a teacher.